By the end of this chapter, you should be able to:

 flask_login, which we can use to handle authentication for us!
 Let's get started by creating a virtual environment.

-mkvirtualenv flask_login createdb flask_login pip install flask flask-sqlalchemy psycopg2 flask-migrate flask-script flask-login flask-modus ipython
+mkvirtualenv flask_login createdb flask_login pip install flask flask-sqlalchemy psycopg2 flask-migrate flask-login flask-modus ipython

 The most important parts of setting up a

 flask-login application are the following, which should go inside of